wp-plugins/events-manager-extended/readme.txt

 * Bugfix: fix broken empty attributes detection again

 = 3.2.16 =
+* Feature: email now also sent when someone cancels a registration
 * Feature: the global map now shows the same balloon info as the single map created from the placeholder #_MAP
 * Feature: the calendar options "Small calendar title" and "Full calendar events format" can now also use custom attributes as placeholders
 * Feature: EME installs fine for subsites now if you network activate the plugin for a multisite setup